AWS OpenSearch¶

 Install Func¶

-It is recommended to enable TrueWatch Integration - Extensions - DataFlux Func (Automata): All prerequisites are automatically installed, please proceed with script installation
+It is recommended to enable TrueWatch integration - Extensions - DataFlux Func (Automata): all prerequisites are automatically installed, please continue with script installation

 Install Script¶